Cushitic languages: Hypothesized Cushitic substrate languages

 Christopher Ehret (1998) proposed on the basis of loanwords that South Cushitic languages (called "Tale" and "Bisha" by Ehret) were spoken in an area closer to Lake Victoria than are found today.

 Also, historically, the Southern Nilotic languages have undergone extensive contact with a "missing" branch of East Cushitic that Heine (1979) refers to as Baz.
+Mous and Rapold (2025) instead attribute these loans to various stages of other, already attested Cushitic languages.